curl/everything-curl/libcurl-callbacks.md

 Lots of operations within libcurl are controlled with the use of *callbacks*.
-A callback is a function pointer provided to libcurl that libcurl then calls at some point in time to get a particular job done.
+A callback is a function pointer provided to libcurl that libcurl then calls at some point to get a particular job done.

 Each callback has its specific documented purpose and it requires that you write it with the exact function prototype to accept the correct arguments and